surftrips.co

 Frequently asked

-La Lanzada is a mixed break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+La Lanzada is a mixed bottom, mellow sand beach peaks with left reef section, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 La Lanzada